jersou/mouse-actions/README.md

 ### Platform compatibility

 I only tested on Linux + X11 and Linux + Wayland, but it should work on Mac, Windows.

-The `grab` feature from rdev give an inaccurate mouse position, so I used the `listen` feature from rdev.
-This function not works on Wayland, but the mouse shape detection works, the listen feature is used to detect edge of screen click.
+The `grab` feature from rdev give an inaccurate mouse position, so Mouse_actions used the `listen` feature from rdev.
+This function not works on Wayland and the listen feature is used to detect edge of screen click, so this edge actions doesn't works on Wayland (no absolute mouse position).

 #### Wayland

 Notes:

-* Edge screen event doesn't work with Wayland
+* Edge screen event doesn't work with Wayland.
+* but the mouse shape actions works !
-* xdotool doesn't work on Wayland, use ydotool or other alternatives
+* xdotool doesn't work on Wayland, use ydotool or other alternatives to simulate keyboard event.

 ## Configuration